 If a parent or legal guardian does not wish their child to participate in the CACFP, it is best practice for the agency to obtain a form signed by the parent or legal guardian declining participation.
 The Parent/Legal Guardian's Form for Declining Participation in the CACFP can be found in the Download Forms section of the CNIPS.
 These children must still be included on the eligibility roster, and, if the agency is using the fixed percentage claiming method, the participant must be included in the fixed percentages.

 Once a CC center has determined eligibility for all participants, the staff must create a roster that identifies each enrolled child and their eligibility category.
 Separate rosters are required for:

 EHS, HS, or ES programs;

-Centers using the fixed percentage claiming method must develop a roster each October and for any other months in which the enrollment or eligibility is updated on the claim.
+CC centers using the fixed percentage claiming method must develop a roster each October and for any other months in which the enrollment or eligibility is updated on the claim.
 Additional situations in which agencies using the fixed percentage claiming method are required to develop a new roster are noted in Section 5.1.
-Centers using the actual count claiming method must develop a roster each month.
+CC centers using the actual count claiming method must develop a roster each month.
 All for-profit agencies, regardless of claiming method, must develop a roster each month they submit a claim.

 The eligibility roster must include: